Esperanto in Korea: History of Esperanto in North Korea

 Esperanto in North Korea can be traced back to lot of Korean communists and anarchists who learned the Esperanto language during their independence movements.
-In 1925, Esperanto was influential in the decision of the acronyms of the Korean Proletariat Artist Federation which based its acronym KAPF on the Esperanto name "Korea Artista Proleta Federatio".
+In 1925, the Korean Proletariat Artists' Federation adopted the acronym KAPF, based on the Esperanto name "Korea Artista Proleta Federatio".
 Pak Hon-yong, who led the Workers' Party of South Korea, wrote works in Esperanto.
 The Esperanto movement in North Korea experienced a decline after Pak was purged as a result of his mistakes during the Korean War, but the Korean Esperanto Association in North Korea was founded in 1959.
 The Korean Esperanto Dictionary was published in North Korea in 1964, however current usage of Esperanto in North Korea is limited.
 In July 1989, delegates of the World Esperanto Youth Organization (TEJO) visited North Korea for the 13th World Festival of Youth and Students in Pyongyang, but they are unable to find evidence of the existence of Esperanto speakers in North Korea.